ditsmod/ditsmod/docs/en/step-by-step.md

 ## Step 1.

-We add to our application the `requestListener` method, which answers any HTTP reques with 'Hello World!'.
+Adding to our application the `requestListener` method, which answers any HTTP reques with 'Hello World!'.

 ## Step 2.

-We add the ability to pass options to the application constructor.
+Adding the ability to pass options to the application constructor.

 ## Step 3.